FPGA-Based Neural Network Accelerators for Space Applications: A Survey: Observations, Discussion, and Future Directions

 \subsection{Implementation Strategies}

-Most of these NNs were implemented on FPGAs from AMD/Xilinx; only five works used an Altera FPGA (\ref{sec:3_11}, \ref{sec:3_13}, \ref{sec:3_15}, \ref{sec:3_28} and \ref{sec:3_35}), and two did not disclose their FPGA type.
-As shown in Figure~\ref{fig:hd_pie_chart}, more implementations leverage HDLs on these FPGAs than other methods.
-However, the use of the AMD/Xilinx DPU with Vitis AI for this purpose has increased in recent years, with five out of six such implementations belonging to the last two years.
-Another important aspect is that from these implementations, 24 accelerators leveraged a time-multiplexed architecture, 18 utilized a dataflow architecture, and five did not describe their logic design.
-Most of these accelerators operated using a clock signal with either 200 or 100 MHz frequencies, with dataflow accelerators tending to function at lower frequencies than time-multiplexed accelerators.
-A few accelerators employed two distinct clock signals (\ref{sec:3_9}, \ref{sec:3_19}, \ref{sec:3_20}, \ref{sec:3_21}, and \ref{sec:3_43}), which served as the clock for separate hardware components, such as accelerator interconnects and DSPs.
+Most papers implemented their NNs on AMD FPGAs, with only 5 studies using Altera FPGAs and 1 study not specifying its FPGA.
+Most of these implementations leveraged HDL.
+However, the use of AMD's DPU is increasingly popular, with 5 implementations in the last 2 years (see Figure~\ref{fig:hd_pie_chart}).
+Among these implementations, 23 used a time-multiplexed architecture, 17 used a dataflow architecture, 4 did not describe their logic design, and 2 used general-purpose hardware (LEON3 and GPU@SAT).
+Authors typically choose time-multiplexed architectures for NNs with larger parameter counts.
+Still, the implementation that achieved the highest OP/s used a dataflow architecture~\cite{liFPGABasedLowBitLightweight2025}.
+The choice between these two architectures depends on the NN model and the mission's objectives.
+Most of these accelerators used a clock signal at either 200 or 100 MHz, with dataflow accelerators typically operating at lower frequencies than time-multiplexed accelerators.
+A few accelerators employed two distinct clock signals~\cite{sabogalReCoNReconfigurableCNN2019,rapuanoFPGABasedHardwareAccelerator2021,sabogalReconfigurableFrameworkResilient2021,paciniMultiCacheSystemOnChip2021,castelinoEnergyEfficientArtefactDetection2024}, which served as the clock for separate hardware components, such as accelerator interconnects and DSPs.

+The AMD DPU gained popularity since NN deployment is easier for non-hardware experts with Vitis AI.
+On the other hand, tools such as VGT and FINN have not gained as much popularity.
+This limited adoption may indicate a preference for more general-purpose tools over highly specialized solutions or a lack of tool maturity.
+Future research could focus on developing more tools that synthesize NNs into RTL and ease their implementation on FPGAs.